Skip to content

 <execution-id> → resume that execution

-<tree-slug> → create a new execution (remaining args = summary)
+<tree-file-path> → create a new execution (remaining args = summary)

 list → show all executions